DancinParrot/comp-prg/README.md

 # Codeforces Stuff

 My attempts at some Codeforces problems.
 If you'd like to see some of my thought process (Warning!
-It's super messy), just head to [thoughts.md](./thoughts.md).
+It's super messy), click [here](./thoughts.md).

 ## Compilation